A Brief History of Great Oaks

 The Clermont County Chamber presented Great Oaks with their prestigious Pacesetter award for improving the lives of citizens through the training programs we offered.

 The need for life-long learning became a reality in the workplace.
 We built relationships with post-secondary institutions which, meant our instructors could teach academic courses that gave students both high school and college credit.
 Since 2005, our high school students have earned over 18,000 college credits, which The National Council of Local Administrators recognized as a ground-breaking accomplishment.

 Recognizing that many students needed financial assistance to continue their educations, Great Oaks once again stepped forward.
 Through the dedication of associates and friends, we increased assets in the Great Oaks Education Foundation by $300,000.

 In 2008, citizens acknowledged the importance of our work.
 Over 61% of the voters in Hamilton County voted to renew our tax levy.

 Our students and instructors continued to excel.
-The National Research Center for Career and Technical Education recognized Great Oaks programs in culinary arts, animal science and nursing as exemplary.
+The National Research Center for Career and Technical Education recognized Great Oaks programs in culinary arts, animal science, and nursing as exemplary.
 High Schools That Work recognized all our campuses for meeting high standards.

 Student accomplishments begin with a dedicated staff.
-In 2019, associates named Great Oaks a Top Place to Work in Cincinnati for the sixth time.
+In 2019, our associates named Great Oaks a Top Place to Work in Cincinnati for the sixth time.

-Through these decades, we have altered what we teach and how we teach to groom our students for the challenges of an ever evolving world.
+Through these decades, we have altered what we teach and how we groom our students for the challenges of an ever evolving world.